Join the Team

 - Lodge Assistant

 We generally give our returning staff until the end of January each year to make their summer plans known.
-Therefore, the best time to send your application is from mid-January onwards.
+Therefore, the best time to send your application is from mid-January onward.

 Apply with a resume and cover letter.
 Tell us what position(s) interests you, why you are well suited to that position, what you would like to achieve personally with the position, and your salary expectations.
 Please use PDF formats with your resume and cover letter.